kristinemlarson/gnssrefl/tests/mchn_use.md

 The number of tracks you will require is going to depend on the site.
 Here the azimuth is restricted because we are on a coastline of a lake.
 On an ice sheet we can often use every azimuth, which means more tracks.
 And some of those sites also tracked multiple frequencies.
 Here we can only reliably use L1.

+Please note that these reflections are from ice in the winter and water during the summer.
+With our NASA funding we will be implementing surface bias corrections to our software.
+Until then, please take this into account when interpreting the results.

+Note: there is a tide gauge at this site.
+Please contact NRCAN for more information.